Foundations of Success: A STEM Journey with 4Cs Student, Emily Pensak

 By Chelsea Crowley | May 1, 2025

-Meet Emily Pensak, a dedicated Biology major at Cape Cod Community College (4Cs) and a member of STEM Starter Academy (SSA), a program that supports current and prospective STEM students as they explore and pursue degrees in science, technology, engineering, and mathematics.
+Meet Emily Pensak!
+Emily is a dedicated Biology major at Cape Cod Community College (4Cs) and a member of STEM Starter Academy (SSA) — a program that helps current and prospective STEM students explore and succeed in science, technology, engineering, and math.

-When Emily first started college, she was considering a career in physical therapy or psychology, but as she explored different fields, she found herself increasingly drawn toward environmental science and conservation, a passion that had been building for years.
+When she began her college journey, Emily initially considered a career in physical therapy or psychology.
+However, as she explored different fields, she found herself increasingly drawn to environmental science and conservation, interests that had developed over the years.

 "I like nature a lot," she explained, describing how growing up near the ocean sparked a deep appreciation for the environment.
 In high school, that love of nature evolved into a new academic interest.
 “I really liked my biology class early in high school, and my teacher recommended me for AP classes.
-Then I really liked my AP Environmental Science classes during my senior year," she added, calling it a formative experience that shaped her interests.
+Then I really liked my AP Environmental Science classes during my senior year," she said, describing it as a formative experience that shaped her academic interests.

 That path led her to biology, a major that felt like the right fit because of its wide-reaching applications and flexibility.